-The Mysterious Connection Between Cats and Human Health
+The Connection Between Cats and Human Health

 Cats possess sensory abilities that make our human perception seem rather dull by comparison.
 While we’re struggling to remember if we took our vitamins this morning, our cats are detecting microscopic changes in our scent, behavior, and even body temperature.
 It’s like living with a furry, four-legged medical alert system that occasionally knocks things off counters.